yhatt/jsx-slack/docs/block-elements.md

 jsx-slack accepts a special value `current` as an initial conversation.
 It indicates the origin conversation that the container surface belongs to.

-For example, `<ConversationsSelect value="current" />` in the modal will initially select the conversation that triggered opening the modal.
+For example, `<ConversationsSelect initialConversation="current" />` in the modal will initially select the conversation that triggered opening the modal.

 ```jsx
 <Modal title="Send a message">